squito/squito.github.com/_posts/2013-06-18-profiling-bytebuffers.md

 the idea is still in the very early stages.)
 Since I'm interested in performant code for numerical computation, I decided to start with a really simple task of summing an array of floats vs. summing floats that are read out of a ByteBuffer.
 It sounds simple enough, but I actually learned a ton about profiling, the JIT, and the cost of using interfaces.
-I'll go into more detail on some of the biggest puzzles & surprises, but here's the key take-aways:
+I'll go into more detail on some of the biggest puzzles & surprises, but here are the key take-aways:

 * Thyme is a great tool and its super easy to use.
 I also really enjoyed Rex's [slides from Scala Days 2013](https://speakerdeck.com/ichoran/designing-for-performance-scala-days-2013).

 * Reading from a `FloatBuffer` instead of an `Array[Float]` takes roughly twice as long.
 This may sound terrible, but this is still tons faster than any data structures in the collections library.
-Furthermore, it could be insignificant if you're doing any real calculations -- the difference dropped to 15% if I took the sum of the logs, instead of just the sum.
+Furthermore, it could be insignificant if you're doing any real calculations -- the difference dropped to 15% if I added a call to `math.log()` on each float.
 * Using interfaces has some tricky performance penalties because of the optimizations done by the JIT.
 (Rex mentions this on slide 28).
 What I learned is that hiding one implementation behind an interface doesn't have any performance impact -- but there is a big impact if you have multiple implementations that are in active use.
 I didn't understand this at first, and got